jittat/aiep-documents/content/en/docs/master/ai-integrated/_index.md

 The **Master of Engineering in AI-Integrated Engineering** is a graduate program designed to empower professionals with both domain-specific engineering expertise and applied artificial intelligence (AI) capabilities.

-This program is open to graduates from **all disciplines**, not just computer science or engineering.
+This program is open to graduates from **all disciplines**, not just computer science or computer engineering.
 It is structured to be **completed within 2 years** and is especially ideal for students coming from the **4+1 academic track** at Kasetsart University.
-These students benefit from prior exposure to AI foundations and research integration during their undergraduate senior project, allowing them to fast-track through the program without repeating fundamental training.
+With prior exposure to AI foundations and research integration during their undergraduate senior project, students from this track can fast-track through the program without repeating fundamental training.

 ## Key Features

--  **AI-Driven Specialization**: Students apply AI techniques (e.g., machine learning, data science, computer vision) to real-world problems within their domain.
+- **AI-Driven Specialization**: Students apply AI techniques—such as machine learning, data science, and computer vision—to real-world problems rooted in their engineering domain.
--  **Deep + Applied Learning**: While the focus is application-oriented, students will gain **deep conceptual understanding** and learn to integrate AI with prior engineering knowledge.
+- **Theoretical and Practical Learning**: Although the program emphasizes practical application, students also gain a strong conceptual foundation and learn to integrate AI with their engineering expertise.
--  **For Everyone, Optimized for 4+1**: Students from any background can succeed, but those from the 4+1 track will pursue advanced integration and research right away.
-Students with relatively light background must take foundational AI/practical programming preparation courses.
+- **Suitable for all Engineers, but Optimized for 4+1**: While students from diverse academic backgrounds are welcome, the course is specifically designed for those with an engineering foundation.
+Participants from Kasetsart University's 4+1 track are especially well-prepared to dive into advanced integration and research from the outset.
+Those with limited exposure to AI or programming will begin with preparatory courses in foundational AI and practical coding.

 ## Graduation Requirements